Rules & Regulations

 In the event that teams are tied in points, the tie-breaking procedures will be as followed:

-5. Five Player Shootout followed by Sudden-Death Shootout if still tied.
-(10 player minimum must take part)
+- Five Player Shootout followed by Sudden-Death Shootout if still tied.
+(10 player minimum must take part). *This will take place Saturday, May 9th after round-robin games are complete.
+Exact time TBD.”

 All round robin games will consist of THREE 12-minute periods.
 In the round robin format, results will be final after regulation.